Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Black box scattering on cylinders

-Both the generalized eigenfunctions $\gef_j$ and the functions $S_{kj}$ are meromorphic functions on $\zhat$.
-We can say a bit more.
-Here we consider $\lambda \in \Real$, that is, on the boundary of the physical space in $\zhat$.
-From \cite[(3.4)]{Pa95}, or \cite[Lemma 1.2]{ace},
+Both the generalized eigenfunctions $\gef_j$ and the functions $S_{mj}$ are meromorphic functions on $\zhat$, as can be seen from (\ref{eq:gef}).
+In particular, near a threshold corresponding to $\sigma_k$, both $\gef_j$ and $S_{mj}$ are locally meromorphic functions of $\tau_k(\lambda)$.

+We give a self-contained proof of the following lemma, which is known (at least in specific cases) but perhaps not explicitly in the literature.